jwelsch/TextTabulator/src/TextTabulator.Adapters.CsvHelper/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapter.CsvHelperTabulatorAdapter` class. `CsvHelperTabulatorAdapter` derives from the `ICsvHelperTabulatorAdapter` to allow easy mocking for testing.
+The API consits of the `TextTabulator.Adapters.CsvHelperTabulatorAdapter` class. `CsvHelperTabulatorAdapter` derives from the `ICsvHelperTabulatorAdapter` to allow easy mocking for testing.

-### `TextTabulator.Adapter.CsvHelperTabulatorAdapter`
+### `TextTabulator.Adapters.CsvHelperTabulatorAdapter`

 **Constructors**